Thursday, April 10, 2008

 Of course it's "all in your head."
 This expression does nothing but state the obvious.
 Everything in existence is "all in your head."
 That's where thoughts come from.
 How could a single occurrence in this world be one thing or another if there were no 'heads' to characterize them as such.

-So I'm thoroughly unimpressed when one person says to another person, "it's all in your head," as though the statement provides some deeply enlightened perspective from which to view a situation (unless, of course, I'm the one saying it) - no shit, thoughts and feelings are "all in your head"!!
+So I'm thoroughly unimpressed when one person rudely says to another, "it's all in your head," as though the statement provides some deeply enlightened perspective from which to view a situation (unless, of course, I'm the one saying it) - no shit, thoughts and feelings are "all in your head".

 Anonymous said...